ChrisThompsonTLDR/laraboard/readme.md

  - views - if you want to overwrite the views
  - config - allowing you to config the forums
  - seeds - for seeding test data

+## Dependencies

+If you have [Lavavel Messenger](https://github.com/cmgmyr/laravel-messenger) installed, it will be used for private messaging.